gynryiie/Auto-Crafter/README.md

     on            turns on autocrafting.
     off           turns off autocrafting.
-    [craft count] set the limit of crafted items. set "amount"  set the current crafted count to the specified amount. reset         reset the current count and the elapsed time to 0.
+    [craft count] set the limit of crafted items. set [amount]  set the current crafted count to the specified amount. reset         reset the current count and the elapsed time to 0.
 ```